mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 {{ EmbedLiveSample("CSS-only method", "100%", "120") }}

-The anchor and infobox are now associated together, but for the moment you'll have to trust us on this.
+The anchor and infobox are now associated, but for the moment you'll have to trust us on this.
 They are not tethered to each other yet — if you were to position the anchor and move it somewhere else on the page, it would move on its own, leaving the infobox in the same place.
-You'll see the actual tethering in action later on, when we look at [positioning elements based on anchor position](#positioning_elements_based_on_anchor_position).
+You'll see the actual tethering in action when we look at [positioning elements based on anchor position](#positioning_elements_based_on_anchor_position).

 ### HTML method